IBM-Swift-Sunset/Kitura-Request/Readme.md

 .Package(url: "https://github.com/IBM-Swift/Kitura-Request.git", majorVersion: 0)
 ```

-Currently `DEVELOPMENT-SNAPSHOT-2016-05-03-a` toolchain is supported
+Currently `Swift 3.0 Release` is supported

 ## Usage
 API of KituraRequest should feel familiar as it closely maps the one of [Alamofire](https://github.com/Alamofire/Alamofire).